TELL YOUR STORY

 We wanted to start a family as soon as we were married; however, conceiving wasn't easy for us.
 We were blessed with our miracle daughter, Emily, in May 2008, as a result of fertility medications.
 Jon had been having intermittent knee pain for a couple of years, but when the pain became too much, he always got a different diagnosis from the local clinic - arthritis, torn meniscus, sports injury, etc.

 He had overwhelming pain in his knee a week before Emily was born.
-I took him to urgent care and after nearly passing out from the pain in the waiting room, an orthopedic doctor took x-rays, and an MRI the next day revealed a tumor on his right tibia.
+I took him to urgent care and after nearly passing out from the pain in the waiting room, an orthopedic doctor took x-rays.
+An MRI the next day revealed a tumor on his right tibia.
 We were sent to the University of Minnesota for a surgical consult and biopsy.
 They thought the tumor was benign and therefore planned to remove the tumor and fill in the damaged tibia with bone cement.
 On the day of the surgery while waiting alone, the surgeon came out and told me the tumor was cancerous and that they closed Jon's leg and left the tumor in place.
-After a whirlwind of tests and appointments, Jon was diagnosed with Ewing’s Sarcoma in June 2008.
+After a whirlwind of tests and appointments, Jon was diagnosed with Ewing Sarcoma in June 2008.

 Jon completed 17 cycles of high dose chemotherapy at the U of MN.
 He underwent multiple reconstructive surgeries on his right leg, including total knee replacement, bone graft from his hip bone to his tibia, and had knee component parts replaced twice.
 He was declared cancer-free in May 2009.
 We pursued fertility treatments using his sperm banked before chemo and were blessed with another miracle daughter, Jacey, in February 2012.